openzipkin/b3-propagation/README.md

 The ParentSpanId is 64-bit in length and indicates the position of the parent operation in the trace tree.
 When the span is the root of the trace tree, the ParentSpanId is absent.

-# Options
-The following are the only options defined in B3.

-## Sampling Decision
+# Sampling State

-When the sampled decision is accept, report this span to the tracing system.
-When it is reject, do not.
-When B3 attributes are sent without a sampled decision, the receiver should make one.
-Once the sampling decision is made, the same value should be consistently sent downstream.
+Sampling is a mechanism to reduce the volume of data that ends up in the tracing system.
+In B3, sampling applies consistently per-trace: once the sampling decision is made, the same value should be consistently sent downstream.
+This means you will see all spans sharing a trace ID or none.

-## Debug Flag
-When Debug is set, the trace should be reported to the tracing system and also override any collection-tier sampling policy.
-Debug implies an accept sampling decision.
+Here are the valid sampling states.
+Note they all applied to the trace ID, not the span ID:
+* Defer: aka I don't know yet!
+  * Defer is used when trace identifiers are set by a proxy, but that proxy doesn't send data to Zipkin.
+The most common use case for defering a decision is pre-provisioning trace identifiers.
+* Deny: aka don't sample or don't record
+  * Deny is used to achieve a probabilistic rate or to prevent certain paths (such as health checks) from generating traces.
+Where possible, instrumentation should should optimize deny such that less overhead occurs.
+* Accept: aka sample or record
+  * Accept is used to achieve a probabilistic rate or to ensure certain paths (such as low-traffic endpoints) are always traced.
+When a trace is accepted, spans should be reported to zipkin except in overload scenarios.
+* Debug: aka force trace
+  * Debug is a production troubleshooting aid used in tools like curl or chrome debug.
+Debug is an emphasized accept decision that implies accept, additionally reporting `Span.debug = true` for each span in the trace.

+The most common use of sampling is probablistic: eg, accept 0.01% of traces and deny the rest.
+Debug is the least common use case.

 # Http Encoding
 B3 attributes are most commonly propagated as Http headers.
 All B3 headers follows the convention of `X-B3-${name}` with special-casing for flags.
 When reading headers, the first value wins.